 Additionally, inside, you can look at the peace bell given to the church by Hiroshima.
-Every 6th August, the church rings the bell and conducts a ceremony in memory of Hiroshima day.
+Every August 6th, the church rings the bell and conducts a ceremony in memory of Hiroshima Day.

 See Related: Best Tourist Destinations in the World

-3. Georgengarten Park
+2. Georgengarten Park

 Nothing beats visiting the magnificent parks that dot European cities during summer.
 In Hanover, be sure to include a day spent at Georgengarten Park as part of things to do in Hanover and surrounding areas.
 Back in the day, the Great Garden in this city was a masterpiece, and King George the 3rd wanted a part of this splendor.

 In 1810 he bought an estate to the East, changing its name to Georgenpalais from Wallmodenschloss.
 Later, the park got a new name, Georgengarten, which remains to date.
-Though you are visiting a city in Germany, you won’t be at fault when you suddenly think you are in England.
+Though you are visiting a city park in Germany, you won’t be at fault when you suddenly think you are in England.

 Naturally, the garden is in English style and has loads of mature trees from earlier on, still standing majestically.
 Perhaps the most impressive part of the park is the lime avenue that cuts the park into two, known as the Herrenhauser Allee.
 It’s among the exciting stuff to do in Hanover, stretching over 2km.

-3. Lower Saxony State Museum
+3. Lower Saxony State Museum (Landesmuseum Hannover)

-A tour inside this museum reveals even more incredible pieces of ancient history—the impressive collection dates back as the 11th century.
+A tour inside this museum reveals even more incredible pieces of ancient history—the impressive collection dates back to the 11th century.
 Plenty of historical artifacts in this museum can help you visualize how life was back then.

-Head over to the archeological department and travel back almost half a million years.
+The whole family can enjoy a dinosaur’s life-sized skeleton with a large vivarium.
+And that doesn’t even cover half of what this museum has on display.
+Head over to the archeological natural history department and travel back almost half a million years.
 There’s a whole collection of artifacts, making this museum a must-feature item on your things to do in Hanover.